jypma/jypma.github.io/20190508-flatmap/slides.md

 ---

-# Intermezzo
+# A ScalaJS example script

-Is this really JavaScript?
+Or is this JavaScript?
 Look again!
 ```scala
 var xhr = new XMLHttpRequest()
 xhr.open("GET",